 She did, however, trim her losses on NVAX to $17,241.25 ($26,341.25 minus $9,100).

 What are her plans later today when the market opens at 9:30 AM Eastern time?

 When the market opens today at 9:30 AM Eastern Time, she plans to sell 35 covered call contracts on NVAX at a strike price of $100.00 and expiry date this coming Friday, November 20 (NVAX C 20NOV20 100.00).You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us